 - For the biscuit topping, add dry ingredients for biscuit topping to a separate bowl and whisk together.

 - Add in cubes of butter and press into dry mixture with your fingers until a coarse meal forms and no big chunks of butter remain.
-Pour in milk and stir until just combined.
+Pour in milk and vanilla and stir until just combined.

 - Pour blackberry filling into crock of slow cooker.
 Drop biscuit mixture over top in large spoonfuls.